This file portion of www.watertownhistory.org website

 industry, many Germans operated small shops making wagons, barrels, harnesses,

 or metal products.
-Some of the most successful included Richard and Max
+Some of the most successful included Richard and Max Blaesius, Emil Schultz, and Max Gaebler,

-Company (321-25 Hart St.); William Hartig, developer of the Hartig Brewing
+founders of the Watertown Table Slide Company (321-25 Hart St.); William Hartig, developer of the Hartig

-Company (demolished); August Fuermann, founder of
+Brewing Company (demolished); August Fuermann, founder of Fuermann

-Fuermann Brewery (demolished); William Buchheit, grain dealer and founder
+Brewery (demolished); William Buchheit, grain

-of Buchheit Malting Company (110 S. Ninth St.); Otto Biefeld, co-founder and
+S. Ninth St.); Otto Biefeld, co-founder and developer

-developer of the Otto Biefeld Company (113-115 S. Second St., 118-200 N. Water
+of the Otto Biefeld Company (113-115 S. Second St.,

-St., 1001 S. Second St.); Edward J. Brandt of Brandt Automatic Cashier Company,
+118-200 N. Water St., 1001 S. Second St.); Edward J. Brandt of Brandt Automatic

-office: 515-17 S. First St.); Eugene and Constanz Wiggenhorn, founders of
+(factory demolished, office: 515-17 S. First St.); Eugene and Constanz Wiggenhorn, founders of Wiggenhorn Brothers, cigar manufacturers, one of the

-the state (all sites demolished); and A. F. Miller, the Schlueter Brothers, and
+largest of such firms in the state (all sites demolished); and A. F. Miller,

-the Wilkowski Brothers, other leading cigar manufacturers in the community (316
+other leading cigar manufacturers in the community (316 E. Main St., 105 W.

-E. Main St., 105 W. Main St., 214 N. Fourth St. and 113 N. First Street).
+Main St., 214 N. Fourth St. and 113 N. First Street).

 All